 George Whitefield

-Whitefield received widespread recognition during his ministry; he preached at least 18,000 times to perhaps 10 million listeners in Great Britain and her American colonies.
+Whitefield received widespread recognition during his ministry; he preached at least 18,000 times to perhaps ten million listeners in the British Empire.
 Whitefield could enthrall large audiences through a potent combination of drama, religious eloquence, and patriotism.
 He used the technique of evoking strong emotion, then using the vulnerability of his enthralled audience to preach.
 Provided by Wikipedia

 by Whitefield, George